EssRey/HsWfHelper/README.md

 * listId
 * subscriptionId
 * teamId
+* (some additional IDs that haven't been tested yet, in particular stage and pipeline IDs, extensionIDs and extensionDefinitionIds, and appIds)

+NOTE: Any mappings supplied as configuration are NOT being applied by the script yet (still being worked on)

 ## How to run

 Run "2_process_and_copy.py" in a Python interpreter.
 Tested using Python 3.8.6 on MacOS 10.15.7 (note there are no actual tests yet).

+NOTE: Right now the script will not in fact apply any ID mappings, and it will presume the existence of all properties.
+To run this script, please set the origin portal and the target portal api keys to the SAME key.
+The script will make copies of all workflows in the portal.
+This is obviously only safe in portals that exist for testing purposes only.

+## Current limitations

+In addition to the limitations laid out in "technical_limitations.md", right now the script has the following limitations:
+* no ID mappings are applied
+* the following additional action types are migrated as placeholders:
+  * webhook actions with request signatures
+  * "rotate owner"
+  * "create ticket" and "create deal"
+  * workflow extension actions
+  *